halocore099/Tierlist-bot/README.md

   - `<role>` can be a role mention (`@RoleName`) or role ID
   - See [SETUP.md](docs/SETUP.md#63-set-tester-role) for details

-- `/setup ping-role <role>` - Set role to ping when queue opens
+- `/setup ping-role <region> <role>` - Set role to ping when queue opens for a specific region
-  - Example: `/setup ping-role role:@Queue Notifications` or `/setup ping-role role:1234567890123456789`
+  - Example: `/setup ping-role region:EU role:@EU Queue` or `/setup ping-role region:NA role:1234567890123456789`
+  - `<region>` must be EU, NA, or AS
   - `<role>` can be a role mention (`@RoleName`) or role ID
+  - Players automatically receive this role when they join the waitlist for that region
   - See [SETUP.md](docs/SETUP.md#64-set-ping-role) for details

 - `/setup max-size <number>` - Set maximum queue size (default: 20)